aniket-3001/DailyHarbour/README.md

 # Ecommerce Application

 This repository contains an end-to-end ecommerce application developed using Python and Flask for the backend, and vanilla HTML, CSS, and JavaScript for the frontend.
-The application focuses on robust DBMS and SQL integration, ensuring a high-performing and scalable database through the use of query optimization and transaction control principles.
+The application focuses on robust DBMS and SQL integration, ensuring a high-performing and scalable database through the use of transaction control principles.

 ## Features